jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 <mvc>

 In order to assess the overall quality of the constructed subtest ($H_1$), we will define a set of Minimum Viable Criteria (MVC) based on the criteria included in the empirical objective function $f$.
 The MVC will serve as benchmarks that the constructed subtest _must_ meet to be considered acceptable.
-This will be determined without inferential testing, but rather by comparing the estimated values of the criteria to the determined cutoff values of the MVC.
+This will be determined without inferential testing.
+Instead estimated values of the criteria will be compared to the determined cutoff values of the MVC.
 If a subscale does not meet one of the criteria, we will run through a diagnostic algorithm (see section #link(<diagnostic_algorithm>)[Diagnostic Algorithm]) to identify potential issues with the item selection.

 === Model Fit Criteria